betaglot/plantabeta/docs/guide/What/WhatPutPlant.md

 ::: info 🔷<beta>Put(<eko>Plant</eko>)</beta>'s **Mission**

-- To create a **open source** resource for planters where all knowledge about being a tree planter is coherent and integrated into a single system which can be used to plant any type of land.
+- To create a **open source** resource for plantors where all knowledge about being a tree plantor is coherent and integrated into a single system which can be used to plant any type of land.
-- To research and implement ways to make planters more effective by applying scientific research to planter instruction.
+- To research and implement ways to make plantors more effective by applying scientific research to plantor instruction.
-- To improve the tools that planters use.
+- To improve the tools that plantors use.
 :::

 ::: info 🔷<beta>Put(<eko>Plant</eko>)</beta>'s **Vision**